 Goodwill totaling \$19.8 million represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
 In accordance with SFAS No. 142, Goodwill and Other Intangible Assets, goodwill will not be amortized and will be tested for impairment at least annually.
-Any change in the fair value of the net assets of the AlphaMetrics business will change the amount of the purchase price allocable to goodwill.
 Goodwill generated from the AlphaMetrics business acquisition is included in the European segment and is not deductible for income tax purposes.